utsaslab/squirrelfs/artifact_evaluation.md

 ## Running experiments

 Scripts to run all experiments and parse and plot their results are included in the `evaluation/` directory.
 This section provides details on how to run each experiment and how to compare results to those presented in the paper.
 The raw output of each script will be placed in the `output-ae` folder.
-Note that experiments should not be run in parallel, as this will impact results.
+Note that experiments **should not be run in parallel**, as this will impact results.

 **All of the following commands should be run from within the `evaluation/` directory.**